 He acts for private clients but also accepts some legal aid work.
 He has a wealth of experience in criminal and civil cases concerning financial crime, bribery and corruption, proceeds of crime, corporate blackmail, and international asset recovery.

 In earlier editions, he is praised for having "superb legal knowledge and great judgement in how best to advance the client's cause" and for being a "very good, strategic and tactical thinker who is great with clients."
 "He's easy to deal with and gets right to heart of a problem."
 Mark is "very experienced in civil fraud, meaning he brings an extra dimension to his cases".
 Previous editions have praised Mark’s extensive expertise in the field of POCA and Asset Forfeiture work:- ‘‘he’s extremely knowledgeable and very resourceful.
 Ten barristers may say "no, can’t do it’, but he finds a way’’.
 He also has a "stellar reputation for acting in money laundering claims" and "offers excellent advocacy, first-class advice and superior preparation".
 The Legal 500 2016 edition states that Mark is "A welcoming source of first-rate legal advice"

 Mark prosecutes and defends cases concerning money laundering, carbon credit carousel fraud, MTIC and diversion fraud, investor frauds, rare earth metal fraud, cyber hacking, insider trading, market abuse, and “Ponzi” schemes.

-He provides specialist strategic advice to organisations and individuals facing investigation by regulators, including the FSA, SFO, Competition Commission, Department of Justice and other overseas law enforcement authorities.
+He provides specialist strategic advice to organisations and individuals facing investigation by regulators, including the FCA, SFO, CMA, Department of Justice and other overseas law enforcement authorities.

 By engaging Mark at the earliest stages, corporates and individuals often benefit by being able to avoid prosecution altogether.
 Mark advises companies with regard to compliance issues.